 One of the most scenic national parks in Europe, the Samaria Gorge National Park stretches more than 10 miles into the southern coastal region.
 Samaria Gorge National Park has been Greece’s National Park since 1962.
 It is located on the island of Crete, a famous tourist attraction of the island, and a World Biosphere Reserve.
 It offers many hiking trails for tourists and locals.

 Local tourist operators provide organised tours to Samaria Gorge.
 The tour package includes bus transportation from one’s hotel to the entrance.
 There will be a bus connection waiting for hikers after they disembark the ferry boat in Sougia or Sfakia.
 There is also a one-day round trip from Chania or from Sougia or Paleochora, in case a tourist wants to be on their own.
 Samaria Gorge National Park is Crete’s second most visited tourist spot and the most popular walk by far.
 Every day there may be up to 2000 or more people walking through the gorge of Samaria.
 The best time to visit the National Park is between May 1 and October 15 each year, it is open from 6 am until 4 pm.
 Most tourists gave positive reviews to Samaria Gorge National Park.
 The stunning view of the park makes the long hike worthwhile.
 Other reviews state that hiking is definitely not easy, especially if one is not a seasoned hiker.
 There are strict rules that need to be followed inside the Samaria Gorge National Park.
-One of the health protocols against the Covid-19 virus is the mandatory use of a mask for both employees and visitors in all areas.
 An average walk takes 6 to 7 hours in Samaria Gorge National Park, which includes some recreational points inside the park where visitors can stop for a while to rest and appreciate the breathtaking scenery.
 Tourists and other visitors who have experienced hiking in Samaria Gorge Park described it as a medium-difficult hike.
 The hike is mostly downhill and the most challenging part is the first 6 km of the trail.

 2. Topolia Gorge

 The Topolia Gorge is located in West Crete, and it runs along the road leading to Elafonisi via Elos.
 It is located in the inland area of Kissamos.
 The Topolia Gorge is impressive, and it has wild landscapes.
 The vertical walls have a height of 300 metres and the width of the stream bed varies between 5 and 50 metres.
 It has a thick watercourse with plane trees and other Cretan countryside typical plants.
 The many shallow caves and hollows in the walls are the characteristics of Topolia Gorge.
 There are two points of access to Topolia gorge, one in the north located near Omalos plateau, and one in the South, near the coastal village of “Agia Roumeli”.
 The north entrance is accessible by car, but the south entrance is only accessed by boat.
 There are buses that operate one daily from Kissamos to Topolia.
 Many tourists appreciate driving along the winding road compared to hiking.
 The majestic path is located south of Kissamos and the scenery consists mostly of vegetation.
 One of the most impressive features of Topolia Gorge is the shadows that fall onto its rock faces mid-afternoon.
 Tourists describe it as a gorgeous sight to behold.
 The best time to visit Topolia Gorge is during springtime in August.
 The average walk in Topolia Gorge will take 3 hours.
-The Greek Ministry of Tourism has released specific health protocols against Covid-19 to be applied and followed by the whole Greek tourism industry.
-Wearing a mask is still mandatory in all areas.
 Most visitors generally considered Topolia Gorge a moderately challenging route.

 3. Ha Gorge